-\subsection{Datasets}
+\para{Datasets}

 We evaluate our approach on the MS MARCO passage collection~\cite{bajaj2016ms} comprising over 8.8 million documents collated from the Bing search engine and then segmented into relatively short passages.
 For IR evaluation, we use the TREC deep learning track topics of 2019 and 2020, respectively denoted as DL-19~\cite{craswell2020overview} and DL-20~\cite{craswell2021overview}.
-To investigate RQ2-RQ4, we employ five out-of-domain test collections from the BEIR benchmark \cite{thakur2021beir}.
-Table \ref{tab:dataset_stats} summarizes the statistical characteristics of all datasets used in our experiments.
+We also conduct out-of-domain evaluation on a total of 4 datasets from the BEIR benchmark \cite{thakur2021beir} (summarised in Table \ref{tab:dataset_stats}).